abhinavsalar18/Learning-React/README.md

 # 2 Types of Routing
     - Server Side Routing - making networks calls fetching data and then populating
-    - Client Side Routing - Laoding or interchaning the components
+    - Client Side Routing - Loading or interchaning the components

 # ....................................................................
 - React is called single page application because only components get interchanged but the whole page did not get reloaded again and again.